caaker/frame-config/readme.md

 ## Overview

-Configuration files for developing frame.
+Configuration files for developing frame and more.
-This includes files used by zshell and configuration files for development tools.